It’s the old U.S. versus Scandinavia debate – one which gets especially heated among the Scandinavians living the United States:

 1. Bank, Finance and Insurance Executives (level I)

-Perhaps not the best job in the world for your stress levels, but with an average salary of 124,100 SEK (= $ 13,300) a month, we’re guessing this specific group of people aren’t really complaining.
+Perhaps not the best job in the world if you are worried about your stress levels, but with an average salary of 124,100 SEK (= $14,250) a month, we’re guessing this specific group of people consider it to be worth it.

-Aaaand we haven’t left the lucrative world of finance just yet.
-Second on the list of highest earners in Sweden are the brokers in finance.
-With the average salary coming in at around 82 500 SEK (= $8,900).
+And we haven’t left the lucrative world of finance just yet.
+Second, on the list of highest earners in Sweden are the brokers in finance.
+With the average salary coming in at around 82 500 SEK (= $9,400).
 Brokers usually work with a partly commission based salary, meaning that the really good ones could bring home more than 1-2 million SEK (= 100-200k $)

-According to statistics from the Swedish Medical Association, an experienced brain surgeon earns on an average 900,000 SEK a year, totaling around $ 8,000 a month.
-Guessing that’s only fair with around 12 years of higher education needed to become a specialist doctor.
+According to statistics from the Swedish Medical Association, an experienced brain surgeon earns on an average of about 900,000 SEK a year, totaling around $103,350 in annual income.
+Guessing that’s more than fair with the close to 12 years of higher education needed to become a specialist doctor.

 4. Government Executives

 These executives are among the best-paid government employees.
-Naturally, the salary for these executives varies depending on which organization they are the head of.
-The head of The Swedish Transport Administration, for example, makes around 170,000 SEK a month (= $18,300) while the head of The Swedish Gene Technology Advisory Board makes around 70,000 SEK (=$7,500) a month.
+As with all titles, the salary for these varies depending on the organization.
+The head of The Swedish Transport Administration, for example, makes around 170,000 SEK a month (= $19,500) while the head of The Swedish Gene Technology Advisory Board makes around 70,000 SEK (=$8,000) a month.

 5. Managing Directors/ CEO’s

-Not sure if we are much the wiser knowing that the average salary for Managing Directors and CEO’s in Sweden is around 75 800 SEK (= $8,200) a month.
+Not sure how much wiser we are knowing that the average salary for Managing Directors and CEO’s is around 75 800 SEK (= $8,700) a month.
 In this specific category, it’s important to remember the wide range of companies that have a CEO or Managing Director.

 7.Bank, Finance and Insurance Executives (level II)